What Is Compound Interest With an Example?

 Albert Einstein reportedly described compound interest as "the most powerful force in the universe."
-What is compound interest?
-How can it help you grow your investments, retire early, or become a millionaire?
+This method is also known as compounding interest, compound return, and compound annual growth rate.

 Imagine that you put $100 into a retirement investment account.
 It earns interest at a rate of 10% per year.
 At the end of a year, you have $110.

-You start year two with $110 in your investment account - $100 from the principal and $10 from the interest.
-You keep the full $110, BOTH the principal and the interest, invested throughout year two.
+You start year two with $110 in your investment account—$100 from the principal and $10 from the interest.
+You keep the full $110, Both your principal and the interest, vested throughout the year.
 By the end of year two, your investment has grown by another $11, for a total of $121.

 Notice that in year one, you earned $10 in interest, because the only money that you had was the principal.
 But in year two, you earned $11 in interest, because you had the principal PLUS the first year's interest.
 In other words, that extra $1 represents the interest that compounded on top of your interest.